openkfw/TruBudget/api/src/service/domain/README.md

 It is important that when events are applied, any precondition and authorization checks are performed _again_.
 This prevents the following attack from happening:

-- A user in the EEPPortal node has no permissions to do a certain change, but the user has access to the EEPPortal host.
+- A user in the EEP-Portal node has no permissions to do a certain change, but the user has access to the EEP-Portal host.
 - The user uses the MultiChain CLI to add a new event to the chain, which contains the change the user is not authorized for.
 - The new event is propagated in the network and thus "sourced" by all other nodes.
 - Assuming nodes don't run the authorization check also when sourcing the event, the unauthorized change has become effective and visible in the network.